 Make sure that you take a minute to visit the Crescent Moon Spiritual Area for spiritual rejuvenation before heading back to the hustle of your hectic lives!

 See Related: Best Travel Totes

 12. Midgley Bridge Picnic Area

 Address: AZ-89A, Sedona, AZ 86336, United States

 It has a private parking lot, bike parking, and gender-neutral restrooms.
-Getting there early will be advantageous especially if you drive there and need a place to park.
-You will need a day pass to venture into the area which can be automatically purchased from a vending machine on site.
+Getting there early will be advantageous, especially if you drive there and need a parking place.
+You will need a day pass to venture into the area, which can be automatically purchased from a vending machine on site.

-When visiting hiking trails with your kids, do keep an eye out for poison ivy, especially when walking through narrow spaces!
+Watch for poison ivy when visiting hiking trails with your kids, especially when walking through narrow spaces!

 See Related: Best Things to Do in Chandler, Arizona

 Slide Rock State Park is a great place to take your kids for a day of fun.
 There are plenty of activities to keep them entertained, including hiking, swimming, and sliding down the natural rock waterslides.